Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 A network-stream version of this code is introduced at the [**Network streams**](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#network-streams) section near the end of this document.

-## Details about general form
+## How to use it?

+See `sample.hs` for an example.

-Rtlex has the following general form.
+Rtlex basically has the following general form.
 ```haskell
 {-# LANGUAGE QuasiQuotes #-}